Almost every business across the world uses digital marketing, no matter how big or small.

 When we think of digital marketing, the first thing that comes to mind is Social Media.
-Millions of companies around the world use it to promote the business, so getting to the top pages can be a battle.
+Millions of companies around the world use it to promote the company, so getting to the top can be a battle.
 Online presence is more important than ever, with annual growth increasing every year.
 There are now 3.499 billion active social media users, with 202 million new users between April 2018 and April 2019.
 This means that being noticed online isn’t as simple as it used to be.

 Search Engine Optimisation and Analytics

-Search Engine Optimisation (SEO) is important to get each business noticed on all major search engines.
+Search Engine Optimisation (SEO) is important to getting noticed on all major search engines.
 When someone searches a term online whether this is Google, Bing, Yahoo etc, the first page is as far as many will go.
 On the search engine giant Google, the first page attracts 92% of traffic, with that dropping by 95% on the second page.
 This is why getting on to page one is vital to draw in business and can be done in two ways – Organically or with Paid Search.

 But you do have to be patient; the process can take some time to gain traction and move up the ranks, so make sure all the content is up to date and relates back to local SEO.